Waymans/Brackets-Project-Helper/README.md

 Project Helper for Brackets
 ===============================

-:star: Star this on GitHub — it helps!

 A nice way of creating new folders and files in a project.
 Templates can also be used on files.

 <img src="./vid/brackets-helper.gif">